gammapy/gammapy/docs/user-guide/estimators.rst

-stat              Fit statistics value of the best fit hypothesis stat_null         Fit statistics value of the null hypothesis ts                Difference in fit statistics (`stat - stat_null` ) sqrt_ts           Square root of ts time sign(norm), in case of one degree of freedom, corresponds to significance (Wilk's theorem) npred             Predicted counts of the best fit hypothesis.
+stat              Fit statistics value of the best fit hypothesis stat_null         Fit statistics value of the null hypothesis ts                Difference in fit statistics (`stat - stat_null` ) sqrt_ts           Square root of ts time sign(norm), in case of one degree of freedom (n_dof), corresponds to significance (Wilk's theorem) npred             Predicted counts of the best fit hypothesis.
 Equivalent to correlated counts for backward folding npred_excess      Predicted excess counts of the best fit hypothesis.
 Equivalent to correlated excess for backward folding npred_background  Predicted background counts of the best fit hypothesis.
-Equivalent to correlated excess for backward folding
+Equivalent to correlated excess for backward folding n_dof             Number of degrees of freedom.
+If not explicitly present, assumed to be one
 ================= =================================================

 In addition, the following optional quantities can be computed: